dtinth/vxtron/README.md

 # vxtron

-Electron version of [vxcli](https://github.com/dtinth/vxcli).
-It listens to my voice and converts to text and copies it to the clipboard.
+A little application listens to my voice and converts to text and copies it to the clipboard.
+Built using Electron.

 ## Why